sonidef/FEMALE-ENERGY/README.md

 ## Header / Footer

 Here is the html for the Header and Footer.
 I made it into a fake page just in case you want to copy and paste it and use it as a template.
+OR go to details.html and copy and paste.
+I used details.html because I needed a place to test the sass/css and the mock of this page is bascially dummy text and an image I think.

 ```